mettrr/be-tech-test-normalizer/README.md

 # Mettrr Tech Test

-Welcome to the mettrr backend tech test!
+Welcome to the Mettrr backend tech test!

 ## Installation and setup